-Central to Sea World is The Minghua, originally an ocean going liner, built by the French in 1962.
-It’s been remodelled into a hotel, with a large outdoor bar area and restaurants.
-Each evening at 7.00pm and 8.00pm you can watch a short, ten minute water fountain display, set to music with the ship as a backdrop.
-There’s an additional display at 9.00pm on the weekends.
+Central to Sea World is The Minghua, originally an ocean-going liner, built by the French in 1962.
+It’s been remodeled into a hotel, with a large outdoor bar area and restaurants.
+Each evening at 7.00 pm and 8.00 pm you can watch a short, ten-minute water fountain display, set to music with the ship as a backdrop.
+There’s an additional display at 9.00 pm on the weekends.
 It’s a bustling area in the evenings with occasional live music.
 However, other than food, drink and promenading there isn’t much else to do here.

 Metro: Shekou Line 2 (Orange) to Sea World – Exit A directly into Sea World Plaza.

 2. Nanhai E-Cool